Updated: Nov 8

 The advancing launch of the UK’s Pensions Dashboards in 2023 edges closer as the Pensions Administration Standards Association (PASA) recently published guidance for schemes on their choice of data matching convention (DMC).
-Pensions dashboards will enable individuals to access their pensions information online, securely and all in one place, thereby supporting better planning for retirement and growing financial wellbeing.
+Pensions dashboards will enable individuals to access their pension information online, securely and all in one place, thereby supporting better planning for retirement and growing financial well-being.

 “As a data management company, we know that data accuracy is key - schemes have been working towards a high level of confidence in the accuracy of surnames, dates of birth and National Insurance numbers of deferred and active members through continual and systematic checking of the accuracy of actual values,” continued Danielle, who supports schemes to improve their data quality.

-DWP will shortly consult on draft dashboards regulations, and the Pensions Dashboard Programme is commencing its alpha build and test phase, with supplemental PASA Guidance expected to follow later this year.
+DWP will shortly consult on draft dashboard regulations, and the Pensions Dashboard Programme is commencing its alpha build and test phase, with supplemental PASA Guidance expected to follow later this year.